-The College does provide a free shuttle service to Boston's subway system.
-The student government association also has vans that students can reserve for trips to sporting events, concerts, skiing, and other activities.
+The student government association also has vans that students can reserve for trips to sporting events, concerts, skiing in Northern New England and other activities.

 Campus Facilities & Equipment

 The Thomas and Mary Shields Science Center, opened in 2009, is an 89,000 square foot state-of-the-art science building.
-Identified as an eco-friendly building, it includes floor to ceiling windows, motion sensor lighting, and a garden on the roof.
-This exciting science facility contains research labs with advanced technology and instrumentation for the biology, chemistry, physics, and psychology departments along with the neuroscience, biochemistry, and environmental studies programs.
+Identified as eco-friendly, it includes floor to ceiling windows, motion sensor lighting and a garden on the roof.
+This state-of-the-art science facility contains research labs with advanced technology and instrumentation for the biology, chemistry, physics, and psychology departments along with the neuroscience, biochemistry and environmental studies programs.

 Stanger Hall is a 100% wireless building providing 4 multimedia classrooms, over 100 computers in 4 computer classrooms and labs for student use.
 In addition to software for Computer Science, Robotics and other specialized courses, the labs also include laser printers and scanners, as well as the Bloomberg Stock Trading Computer System.
-The Information Technology Help Desk, a central point of assistance for students, is located in Stanger Hall and is open over 90 hours per week.
+The Information Technology Service Desk, a central point of assistance for students, is located next door, in Duffy Hall, and is open over 90 hours per week.

 Local Consortium: Stonehill belongs to a consortium that allows its students to take classes at eight area colleges.
 Stonehill is also a member of the Marine Studies Consortium in Boston and the SEA Semester program, an internationally recognized leader in undergraduate ocean education based out of the Woods Hole Oceanographic Institute on Cape Cod.

-Full-time internships are available in New York City, Washington D.C., Dublin, London, Paris, Madrid, and Geneva, Switzerland.
+Full-time internships are available in New York City, Washington D.C., Los Angeles, Dublin, London, Paris, Madrid, and Geneva, Switzerland.